Socially Aware Bias Measurements for Hindi Language Representations: Conclusion

 \section{Conclusion}

 Biases are inherently complex as are their encodings in language representations.
-Their detection and mitigation, in order to be holistic has to take into account a multitude of factors - the language and its grammar, the regions it is spoken in, the laws and policies therein as well as the history and culture of the region.
-In this paper, we demonstrate how a predetermined set of biases and a peripheral evaluation consisting of a narrow perspective of how biases manifest themselves is not sufficient to achieve fair representations across the globe.
+Their detection needs to take into account a multitude of factors - the language and its grammar, the regions it is spoken in, as well as the history and culture of the region.
+We demonstrate here how a predetermined set of biases and a peripheral evaluation consisting of a narrow perspective of how biases manifest themselves is not sufficient to achieve fair representations across the globe.

+Our work is limited by the scarcity of robust language models in Hindi language, as well as dedicated word lists for different language tasks in Hindi language.
+Hence, a number of extrinsic tests and experiments for bias evaluation could not be performed to evaluate bias more extensively.
+We thus focus here only on intrinsic measurements of bias which may not be correlated with bias expressed in downstream tasks~\cite{goldfarb-tarrant-etal-2019-plan,cao2022intrinsic}.
+We leave investigations regarding the same to future work.
+Furthermore, we acknowledge that our analysis of gender associated biases is limited to binary gender and our intrinsic evaluations require discrete categorizations~\cite{dev-etal-2021-harms,antoniak-mimno-2021-bad}.
+Finally, despite the limitations, we believe our work lays down some fundamentals with respect to evaluating biases across languages and associated cultures.